montefra/mimic_alpha/README.md

   Numpy
   Matplotlib

+Works with python 2.7 and 3.2 (and likely 3.3)

 Licence:
   This a free sofware and come without any warranty.
   It can be freely used, modified and redistributed,